Staging persistent trophoblastic disease and choriocarcinoma

 The disease has spread (metastasised) to other parts of the body, such as the liver or brain.

-- Time between the end of pregnancy and your diagnosis – less than 4 months is a low score and more than a year is a higher score
+- time between the pregnancy event and your diagnosis – less than 4 months is a low score and more than a year is a higher score

 The doctors add up your scores to give a total and they group women into two groups – high risk or low risk.
 Low risk means your risk factor score is 6 or less, and high risk means your score is 7 or more.